noahrav/offerings/rules.md

 ### How can I access the repository?

-1. **If you want to add files to the repository**, contact a <@&1131723955233902712> so she can give you access to a specific channel explaining the process.
-The <@&951690252026789959> role also gives you access to this channel!
+1. **If you want to add files to the repository**, contact a @Spirit Guide (Manager) so she can give you access to a specific channel explaining the process.
+The @🗝️ Spirit Key role also gives you access to this channel!
 > -  Your music and sound files should always be in __wav__ format.
 > - Music files must be limited to 30 characters.
 > - It is highly recommended to put your contributor name in the file name as a __prefix__ (like this: contribname_title.wav)
 > - We highly recommend that you add a __read_me text file__ containing your asset policies, explaining how others can use your assets.

 2. **If you want to use any of the assets as a Developer**, make sure to check if they have any [asset policy](https://docs.google.com/document/d/1n1d-eS4kl3Ko6LEhN78mEz9o9rKHYkkLhPkZdNQZ5FM/edit?usp=sharing), and let the Contributor know you are using their asset.
 If you don't get an answer from them, and you are respecting their policy, you can assume you are allowed to use their assets!
-3.

 ## Contributing a Book Cover

 ![The Book](assets/book.png)